DDDEastMidlandsLimited/dddem-blog/_posts/2019-12-01-submission-process.md

 Technology is a vast field with many topics and many ways to tackle individual problems.
 Each company faces their own ways with dealing with issues and their own unique flavour of how they approach things.
 No single person walks the same path and has the same experiences, outlook or opportunities another person has.

 We can all learn from each other.
 There are different types of people wanting different levels of talk coming to the conference as well, which is reflected in the voting.
-Some people want in-depth war stories, others want introductory talks - it's great to have a range from a range of exposures.
+Some people want in-depth war stories, others want introductory talks - it's great to have a variety from a range of exposures.

 <br/>